 Check Your Dog’s Eyes

-Some things to look out for include making sure there aren’t any cloudy or fuzzy looking spots on the eyes.
+Some things to look out for include any cloudiness or fuzzy looking spots on the eyes.
 These can, in some cases, be symptoms of glaucoma.

 Try A Few At-Home Tests

 After examining your dogs eyes, you can move on to carrying out some simple tests.

 First, shine a gentle light across your dogs eyes and see if their pupils dilate, just like a human’s would.
 But be careful, and ask your vet if you’re worried about conducting this test yourself.